Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Methods

 \subsection{Study III--LGE from patients}

 Single-shot free-breathing LGE data were collected from five clinical patients.
-The data were collected on a 3T scanner (MAGNETOM Vida, Siemens Healthineers, Erlangen, Germany) after administrating gadolinium-based contrast.
+The data were collected on a {1.5T scanner (MAGNETOM Sola, Siemens Healthineers, Erlangen, Germany)} after administering gadolinium-based contrast.
 Again, the multi-coil data were collected using the phase-sensitive inversion recovery sequence.
 From each patient, one short-axis (mid-ventricular) slice was selected, with 15 ($K+1$) repetitions per slice.
-The complex-valued images were reconstructed off-line using SENSE.
+The complex-valued images were reconstructed offline using SENSE.
 Other imaging parameters included: spatial resolution $2.2\times 2.2~\text{mm}^2 - 2.5\times 2.5~\text{mm}^2$, slice thickness 8 mm, temporal footprint 242.5 to 297.6 ms, echo time 2.5 to 2.6 ms, inversion time 340 to 420 ms, and flip angle 40 degrees.
+Three of the five patients were clinically assessed to have positive LGE.